Student video shows the right way to recycle

 Aimed at a student audience, the video emphasizes the proper sorting of trash and recyclables, a dimension to recycling not often considered.
 Through scenes of dorm waste, cans, and throwaway cups, Little illustrated the environmental and economic effects of sloppy sorting.

 An environmental studies major and education minor, Little spent six months creating the documentary at the request of Julie Rosenbach, the college’s sustainability coordinator.
-Using equipment from the Digital Media Center and Bates College Television, Little transformed Rosenbach’s abstract ideas into a viral educational video, intended to spread quickly via the Internet.
+Using equipment from the Digital Media Studios and Bates College Television, Little transformed Rosenbach’s abstract ideas into a viral educational video, intended to spread quickly via the Internet.

 Little took a course on producing documentaries at the Maine Media Workshop in Rockport, an international center for education and training in photography, film, video, animation, design and book arts, and multimedia.
 He hopes to use his film talents to advance issues concerning wildlife.